Policies

 Transfer cycles are approved for single embryo transfer.

 If the ordering physician believes that transfer of multiple embryos is indicated, they must attest that the transfer follows current published evidence-based guidelines.
 Multiple Embryo Transfers that do not meet the clinical policy will be reviewed for medical necessity by a like specialist (MD).
-NPUA follows ASRM guidelines.
+NPUA references ASRM in addition to current evidence based best practice guidelines.
+Read the full Multiple Embryo Transfer Policy.

 Mock cycles and ERA are covered only for those who meet medical necessity criteria.

-Once three useable embryos are banked, no further IVF cycles will be covered until transfer is attempted.
+After two embryo banking cycles have been completed and once three useable embryos are banked, no further embryo banking cycles will be covered until transfer is attempted.

 Additional embryo banking cycles may not be authorized once a maximum of three usable embryos have been cryopreserved.
 Requests for additional embryo banking cycles must be reviewed by a medical reviewer (like specialist).